ashwinkumar12345/ethereum-intro/README.md

           string public message;

       //string is the datatype
-      //public means the variable can be called by anyone
+      //public means that the variable can be called by anyone
       //message is the name of the storage variable
       //The value of message is stored on the blockchain